-The Automotive Mechanic works an eight-hour day, Monday to Friday from 0700 to 1530 or 0830 to 1700.
+The Heavy Equipment Mechanic works an eight-hour day, Monday to Friday from 0700 to 1530 or 0830 to 1700.
 He receives a ten-minute rest period in the morning, a 30-minute lunch break and a ten-minute rest period in the afternoon.
-The Automotive Mechanic rarely works overtime.
-Current parts manuals are not always purchased and the Automotive Mechanic will often make the repair by trial and error.
+The Heavy Equipment Mechanic rarely works overtime.
+Garbage Trucks are usually brought into the shop for repair without having been properly cleaned.
+Maggots, rats and other disease carrying bacteria have been reported on the surface or in these vehicles.
+Current parts manuals are not purchased and the Heavy Equipment Mechanic will often make the repair by trial and error.
 Some manuals and diagrams are difficult to read.
 There are seven bays for seven Automotive and Heavy Equipment Mechanics.

 There are several safety issues in the Automotive/Heavy Equipment Shop.
-These issues can increase the risk of injury and/or decrease the productivity of the Automotive Mechanic.
-These safety issues centre on the lack of adequate workspace for each Automotive Mechanic.
-Several vehicles and heavy equipment pieces (Garbage Truck, Grader, Sweeper, etc.) fill the entire bay and some are even too large to enter the bay.
+These issues can increase the risk of injury and/or decrease the productivity of the Heavy Equipment Mechanic.
+These safety issues centre on the lack of adequate workspace for each Heavy Equipment Mechanic to work within.
+Several vehicles and heavy equipment fill the entire bay.
+Some are even too large to enter the bay.
 During normal daily work or in the event of an emergency, access and/or egress in, around or out of the shop is restricted.
-In addition, in some instances, where it would be prudent to use a mechanical lifting device, the mechanical lifting device can not get near the vehicle.
-When this happens, the Automotive Mechanic(s) will remove or install the part by hand.
+In addition, in some instances, where it would be prudent to use a mechanical lifting device, the mechanical lifting device can not get near the vehicle/equipment.
+When this happens, the Heavy Equipment Mechanic(s) will remove or install the part by hand.

-The Automotive/Heavy Equipment Shops air exchange system does not work well as diesel, gasoline and other fumes hang in the air when the shop doors are open or closed.
+The air exchange system of the Automotive/Heavy Equipment Shop is weak as diesel, gasoline and other fumes hang in the air when the shop doors are open or closed.
 Lighting has been improved with the installation of overhead mercury vapor lights.

-The lack of adequate workspace and adequate ventilation are factors that will negatively affect productivity.
-The shop bays are often out of service as the Automotive Mechanic waits for parts to arrive (hours, days).
-The lack of bays for each Automotive Mechanic significantly decreases productivity.
+The lack of adequate workspace and ventilation are factors that will negatively affect productivity.
+The shop bays are often out of service as the Heavy Equipment Mechanic waits for parts to arrive (hours, days).
+The lack of bays for each Mechanic significantly decreases productivity.
 Pushing tools boxes from one bay to another is time consuming and access to another bay may be blocked by vehicles or heavy equipment.

-Working outside in the elements is also likely to negatively affect productivity, especially during the winter or when it is raining.
+Working outside in the elements is also likely to negatively affect productivity.